 What are Examples of Violations to the Fair Housing Act?

-When it comes to renting out a home, the following are some of the things that may be considered a violation to the Fair Housing Act:
+When it comes to a sale or rental unit, the following are some of the things that may be considered discriminatory housing practices under the Federal Fair Housing Act or fair housing law to enforce fair housing right for every person:

-- Falsely denying the availability of a rental unit.
+- Falsely denying the availability of a rental unit to a person

-- Setting more restrictive standards during tenant selection or refusing to rent to people belonging to certain groups.
+- Setting more restrictive standards during tenant selection or refusing to rent to people belonging to certain groups or due to familial status

-- Terminating a tenancy based on a discriminatory reason.
+- Terminating a tenancy based on a discriminatory reason based on Race Color Religion Sex

-Which State Agency is Tasked with Enforcing the Texas Fair Housing Act?
+Which State Agency is Tasked with Enforcing the Texas FHA?

 In Texas, the state agency responsible for enforcing the Texas Fair Housing Act is the Texas Workforce Commission (TWC).